Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Introduction

-Kohn-Sham density functional theory (DFT) \cite{Hohenberg64,Kohn65} is among the most widely used electronic structure models in molecular simulations and materials science, which achieves an excellent balance between accuracy and computational cost.
-The cost of standard Kohn-Sham DFT scales cubically with system size because of repeated diagonalization of the Kohn-Sham Hamiltonian.
-To overcome this computational bottleneck, much effort has been devoted to the development of so-called linear-scaling DFT methods \cite{Baer1997,Kohn1996,Mauri1993,Shimojo2008,Yang1991}.
-However, most methods rely on Kohn's ``nearsightedness" principle \cite{Kohn1996} and are typically applicable to non-metallic systems.
+Kohn--Sham density functional theory (DFT) \cite{Hohenberg64,Kohn65} is one of the most widely used electronic structure models in molecular simulations and materials science, which achieves an excellent balance between accuracy and computational cost.
+The cost of standard Kohn--Sham DFT scales cubically with system size because of repeated diagonalization of the Kohn--Sham Hamiltonian.
+To overcome this computational bottleneck, much effort has been devoted to the development of so-called linear-scaling DFT methods \cite{Baer1997,Goedecker1999,Kohn1996,Li1993,Mauri1993,ONETEP2020,Shimojo2008,Yang1991}.
+However, most methods rely on Kohn's ``nearsightedness" principle \cite{Kohn1996} and are typically {only} applicable to non-metallic systems.

 An alternative approach termed stochastic DFT (sDFT) \cite{Baer13,Fabian2019} has been introduced to accelerate the DFT calculations.
 The key idea is to approximate the density matrix by applying the Chebyshev polynomial expansion of the projection operator to a set of stochastic orbitals.
 In particular, one approximates the density matrix by